 The Times described Milton as being able ‘to take an event from history and make it come alive’, while The New York Times said that Milton’s ‘prodigious research yields an entertaining, richly informative look at the past.

-Giles Milton’s book Nathaniel’s Nutmeg is currently under option in America for a major TV series while his forthcoming title, The Ministry of Ungentlemanly Warfare (to be published in June 2016) is also under option.
+Giles Milton’s book Nathaniel’s Nutmeg is currently under option in America for a major TV series while his forthcoming title, The Ministry of Ungentlemanly Warfare (see below) is also under option.

 All of Milton’s books are available in print format and as e-books, in UK and US editions.